ccrownhill/smart-door/README.md

 ### What does the code do?

+**Disclaimer**: The `lcddriver.py` script is not written by me.
+I got it from my LCD manufacturer and every LCD display driver is probably a little different.

 With this code the Raspberry Pi will detect button input to do a face recognition test.

 Then if the face is recognized it will switch on a relay to pull back the electromagnetic door lock lever which will enable you to open the door.